syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 Essential DocIO allows you to customize the Word to PDF conversion with the below options:

 * Allows to determine the quality of the charts in the converted PDF
-* Allows to determine the quality of the jpeg images in the converted PDF
+* Allows to determine the quality of the JPEG images in the converted PDF
 * Allows to reduce the Main Memory usage in Word to PDF conversion by reusing the identical images.

 {% tabs %}